kellsull/kellsull/README.md

 ### Ahoy there! :octocat:

-- 🔭 I’m currently working on web stuff
+- 🔭 I’m currently working on stuff
-- 🌱 I’m currently learning C# and Go
-- ⚡ Fun fact: ...

 <!--
 **nelleks/nelleks** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.